mojsony/api-descriptions/README.md

 ----------------------------
 See how we [organize](organization.md) documentation source files.

 Build process
 -------------
+This is how we produce documentation site from source files:
 1. Documentation writer checks-in yaml / markdown file
 2. Build script converts swagger files from yaml to json
 3. Build script generates static html from markdown using templates and pretzel tool